 There are several options to affordably pay your student loans during a year of service.
 For details, read our blog post about loans during your year of service AND this doc on Student Loans and LVC.

-Volunteers serve within their communities to tackle challenges in dozens of areas including education, public safety, human needs, and the environment.
-Each placement organization must provide a substantive and meaningful service experience for the Volunteer and must be broadly committed to goals of social justice.
+Fellows serve within their communities to tackle challenges in dozens of areas including education, public safety, human needs, and the environment.
+Each placement organization must provide a substantive and meaningful service experience and must be broadly committed to goals of social justice.
 Many programs offer the opportunity for hands-on direct service.
-Others look to Volunteers to help coordinate, develop and manage projects by fundraising, recruiting volunteers, or creating systems that change communities.
+Others help coordinate, develop and manage projects by fundraising, recruiting volunteers, or creating systems that change communities.

 Placements are varied and include schools, environmental organizations, shelters, programs for women and youth, medical and legal clinics, refugee services, public policy organizations, community organizers, senior service providers, food banks, and general social services.

-LVC works with the Applicant’s preferences; however, applicants need to be flexible about going where there is a need.
-To finalize a placement, the Volunteer must choose the organization and the organization must choose the Volunteer.
+LVC works with the applicant’s preferences; however, applicants need to be flexible about going where there is a need.
+To finalize a placement, the fellow must choose the organization and the organization must choose the fellow.

-Volunteers adhere to the vacation policies of their placement organizations and are granted a minimum of two weeks vacation per year.
-LVC also has time for retreats or workshop days for volunteers; this is not counted within the two weeks of vacation.
+Fellows adhere to the vacation policies of their placement organizations and are granted a minimum of two weeks vacation per year if they serve with the year program.

 What are the placement schedules like?

 The schedule at your placement depends on the position description.
 Most follow a 40-hour week with weekends off; however, some positions require some evening, overnight and weekend hours.

 Where do fellows live?